 Patty Hlava, Ph.D.

-Dr. Patty Hlava is a Personal Transformation Guide dedicated to helping you find your power, heal your wounds, and own your life.
+Dr. Patty Hlava is a Transformation Guide dedicated to helping you find your voice, skillfully navigate emotions, and awaken clarity and ease in your life.

 Patty brings over 25 years of experience, study, and practice in the fields of transpersonal psychology and self-actualization to support you on your embodiment, self-love, and healing journey.
 Patty is an expert at guiding others in discovering their authentic voice and awakening to the richness of life.
 In addition to her 15-year history as a mental health professional, she is also holds certifications as a Meditation Instructor, Ayurveda Wellness Counselor, Yoga Teacher, Reiki practitioner, Yoga Health Coach, and Intrinsic Coach.